AU$7,167 Per person twin share

 Day 8, Castro Urdiales, Bilbao & San Sebastián

-Leaving Bilbao behind, we will cross the lush green hills of the Basque country to reach the chic coastal city of San Sebastián, one of Spain’s most elegant cities.
-We will spend three nights here.
+Leaving Bilbao behind, you will cross the lush green hills of the Basque country to reach the chic coastal city of San Sebastián, one of Spain’s most elegant cities.
+You will spend three nights here.
 (B, D)

 Hotel: Mercure Monte Igueldo